 Word of God is the mystery godliness

-– He gives us His anointing so we can understand
+God gives His anointing so we can understand

 the mystery of His will, and the evidence of understanding His will is His

 forgiveness, the salvation of our souls.
-This grace gives us power to
+God's grace gives us power to

-understand God through the Holy Spirit, whom the Father smears on His beloved.
+understand His will through the Holy Spirit, whom the Father smears on the beloved.

 one.
-Moreover, all the spiritual blessings in heaven and all the promises of
+All the spiritual blessings in heaven and all His promises come within

-God become within our grasp on that trail of good works.
+reach on our trail of good works that He has prepared for us.
 This is the will of

-explain your narrow way for you; you must find it on our own.
+you find it; you must find it on your own.
 Your fellow

-brother and sister in Christ have their own trail of good works that they must
+brothers and sisters in Christ have their own trail that they must

 Eph 1-9